datawire/ambassador-docs/docs/argo/latest/howtos/configure-argo-rollouts.md

     a8r.io/rollouts.mappings: rollout-demo-mapping
 ```
 <Alert severity="info">
-  Fore more information on the required annotations <a href="/docs/argo/latest/reference/ambassador-cloud-rollouts/#configuration">go to Ambassador Cloud Rollouts Configuration</a> page.
+  For more information on the required annotations <a href="/docs/argo/latest/reference/ambassador-cloud-rollouts/#configuration">go to Ambassador Cloud Rollouts Configuration</a> page.
 </Alert>

 ## 4. Apply the manifests in your cluster